ABOUT THE DEVICE

 We listen to the heart-felt stories as women discuss the pain they, and often their husbands or partners, have endured, says Shiffman.
 By educating them about TVM and the legal process, they become informed, lose their vulnerability, and gain a feeling of empowerment.
 That’s an important first step toward their future.

-Shiffman added he has seen a dramatic increase of interest among patients as the statute of limitations are coming due in various states.
-He encourages individuals to speak with an attorney since each case has its own set of unique circumstances and specific filing deadlines vary from state-to-state.
+Shiffman added he has seen a dramatic increase of interest among patients as the statute of limitations are coming due in various jurisdictions.
+He encourages individuals to speak with an attorney since each case has its own set of unique circumstances and specific filing deadlines vary.